Grand Opera House

 Places on each tour are limited so early and advanced booking at the box office is recommended.

-How to book Phone the box office on 028 9024 1919 or through Visit Belfast (located in the City Centre)
+How to book Book online, phone the box office on 028 9024 1919 or through Visit Belfast (located in the City Centre).

 How to get there